-Generator raised concerns regarding liability because the wording of Article 11 of the Implementing Regulation could result in participants being in breach of the legislation.
+Generator Member raised concerns regarding liability because the wording of Article 11 of the Implementing Regulation could result in participants being in breach of the legislation.
 Generator Alternate asked the RAs whether they would be in breach of legislation and have to answer to either/or CER and ACER.
+Generator Member was unhappy with the lack of consideration for the section in Article 11 of the legislation which says that they would have ‘to take reasonable steps to validate’ data.
+As it stands currently, there is no visibility due to the receipt function not being available to participants.
+Generator Alternate said that in these circumstances, the reasonable steps were exhausted after appointing the MO as there was no visibility of the file submitted to ACER.
 Generator Member asked would the RA’s be providing ultimate indemnity.
 RA Member advised that this was not the case.
-Generator was unhappy with the lack of consideration for the section in Article 11 of the legislation which says that they would have ‘to take reasonable steps to validate’ data.
-As it stands currently, there is no visibility due to the receipt function not being available to participants.

 Observer explained that this was not possible due to timing and sensitive nature of the information sent at gate closure.
 To provide an extract of data by Participants it would require system changes which, at this point, can only be discussed after go live and following clarification from ACER as to the type of validation they will have in place for the verification of data.
 Observer noted that SEMO understood Participants frustration at lack of transparency in this area as they too were dealing with a lack of visibility regarding the validation and data mapping process.
 Chair advised that adding a requirement for the MO to publish data when clearly they are not in a position to do so would create an automatic breach of the Code which wasn’t desirable.
 Interim solutions were discussed which relate to publishing submitted data.
 The RAs questioned the possibility of making the file submitted to ACER available to Participants after the completion of the runs when the same data is no longer confidential.
 Observer agreed that this was possible on the basis that there were no objections to issuing one file which contains all Market Participants data.
 Observer stated that this was to enable Participants to validate the data sent and should not to be considered as a receipt from ACER.
 An agreement to develop a further section 3.99 linked to changes in Appendix E was reached on this interim publication process which is dependent on standard publication of data.

-Generator Alternate felt that the wording of section 3.98 relating to ‘added a further burden of proof which was unnecessary.
+Generator Alternate felt that the wording of section 3.98 relating to ‘…to the extent that such failures are attributable to the Market Operator added a further burden of proof which was unnecessary.
 The EirGrid Group Legal Representative advised that it was not clear what would be achieved by removing this section and it would need further consideration before it could be removed.
+Generator Alternate questioned the value of this additional wording as the MO must be considered responsible for the submission to ACER once appointed.

 Discussion ensued with regard to the wording in 3.98 and if adding a simple reference to 3.95 would only cover the ability to appoint but did not cover the responsibilities taken on by the MO.
 Wording of section 3.98 was deliberated in terms of the use of the wording ‘shall be responsible for’.
 The need to align section 3.95 with 3.98 was also discussed.